 The Authority has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government'.
 A copy of the code is on our website at www.caerphilly.gov.uk or can be obtained from the Authority's communication department.
-This statement explains how the Authority has complied with the code and also meets the requirements of regulation 4(2) of the Accounts & Audit (Wales) Regulations 2005 in relation to the publication of a statement on internal control.
+This statement explains how the Authority has complied with the code and also meets the requirements of regulation 4(2) of the Accounts & Audit (Wales) Regulations 2014 in relation to the publication of a statement on internal control.

-The Authority has acknowledged and accepted that there have been serious shortcomings in respect of its duties identified above.
-The Authority has undertaken significant work to improve those shortcomings, which were reflected in the SI published in January 2014.
+The Authority has acknowledged and accepted that there had been serious shortcomings in respect of its duties identified in 2012 and 2013 by WAO.
+The Authority has undertaken significant work to improve those shortcomings, which were reflected in the SI published in January 2014 and the follow up CGI published in January 2015.
+These two reports were presented and approved at Council.